ewjay/fapiwiki/FAPI_Meeting_Notes_2017-06-27.rst

 EBA Regulatory Technical Standards (Dave)
 -------------------------------------------
-* EBA's new draft allows fall back allowed if the API is not available for screen scraping.
+* EBA's new draft allows fallback to password storing if the API is not available.
     * Quite a lot of opposition to the amendment coming up. e.g., UK banking group, Kantara, etc.

 Others
 ------------
-N/A
+* Dave reported CAPS and NETS.eu.
+NETS doing a lot of work on PSD2 and OpenID Connect on strong customer authentication.

 Draft status and plans
 ===========================